 Trazodone oral tablet is a prescription drug.
 It’s available only as a generic drug.
 Generic drugs usually cost less than brand-name drugs.

 Trazodone is used to treat depression in adults.

 Trazodone belongs to a class of drugs called antidepressants.
 A class of drugs is a group of medications that work in a similar way.
 These drugs are often used to treat similar conditions.

 Trazodone oral tablet may cause drowsiness or sleepiness.
 You shouldn’t drive, use machinery, or do other activities that require alertness until you know how this drug affects you.
-It may cause other side effects.

 More common side effects